mfenniak/exposurenotification-node/README.md

-# abtracetogether-nodejs
+# exposurenotification-node

-This is a node.js console application that provides a Bluetooth Low Energy (BLE) Central and Peripheral implementation that acts similarly to the ABTraceTogether COVID-19 contact tracing iPhone & Android applicaton from the Alberta Government.
+This is a node.js console application that reads data from nearby devices participating in the Apple/Google Exposure Notification Bluetooth protocol.

 ## Running